froggu-tantei/ToT/README.md

 # ToT

-Throne of Thorns, the stupid game app show based on "Qui veut devenir la plus grosse salope du Discord".
+Throne of Thorns, the stupid game app show.